Easter Oratorio: 11

 In the final movement the choir offers praise and thanks, "Preis und Dank bleibe, Herr, dein Lobgesang" (Praise and thanks remain, Lord, your hymn of praise).
 In the secular work, the conclusion was a congratulation, beginning with "Glück und Heil bleibe dein beständig Teil!"
 (May Fortune and health remain your constant portion!).
 The movement is structured in two contrasting sections, resembling the Sanctus composed for Christmas 1724 and later made part of the Mass in B minor; both pieces feature in a first section dotted rhythm in common time and mostly chordal vocal parts.

 The trumpets begin with a fanfare which the voices imitate with a marked "Glück und Heil" in the secular work and "Preis und Dank" for Easter.
 In both texts follows "bleibe", and the "remaining" is expressed in melismas.
-The following section, without the trumpets, is in B minor, for the text of victory over hell and devil.
+The following section, without the trumpets, is in B minor, for the text of victory over hell and the devil.

 Picander had closed his secular poetry with a dactyl.
 The corresponding Easter text is "Eröffnet, ihr Himmel, die prächtigen Bogen, der Löwe von Juda kommt siegend gezogen!
 (Open, O heavens, your magnificent drawbridges, the Lion of Judah approaches in triumph!), alluding to an image from Revelation 5:5.
 Rathey notes that the same imagery had also been used in the middle section of the aria "Es ist vollbracht", in the St John Passion, immediately after the death of Jesus.

 For this passage Bach returned to the metre and fanfare motifs of the opening Sinfonia, which Gardiner compares to a gigue.
 The work ends with a short fugato, "crowned" by the trumpets.